That's what I think of when I hear 'resourceful.'

-- wait until her husband arrives home from work
+- wait somewhere else until her husband arrives home from work (several hours)

 - try breaking in herself

-- find some strong guy to break the door down
+- find some strong guys to break the door down

-- get the keys from her husband, get another set cut and return his keys to him, with plans to give the new keys to someone nearby in case it happens again
+- get the keys from her husband, get another set cut and return his keys to him

-My daughter lives on the 17th floor, and I wouldn't lean over that railing to catch any falling object (I'd make a stab for one of my kids, but not even a cat otherwise).
+My daughter lived on the 17th floor, and I wouldn't have leaned over that railing to catch any falling object (I'd make a stab for one of my kids, but otherwise, not even for a cat.)
 I'm not wigged out by the height, I think it's fun to look over the edge and see all the little stuff below, but I wouldn't throw my weight against the railing for anything.

-So, kids, resourcefulness may some day save your life, even without you ever really noticing.
+So, kids, resourcefulness may some day save your life, without you ever really noticing.